reflectoring/reflectoring.github.io/_posts/2021-09-15-spring-scheduler.md

 }

 ```
-Here we have have scheduled the execution of the `computePrice` method with a fixed delay by setting the  `fixedDelay` attribute to `2000` milliseconds or `2` seconds.
+Here we have scheduled the execution of the `computePrice` method with a fixed delay by setting the  `fixedDelay` attribute to `2000` milliseconds or `2` seconds.

-We also make the method to sleep for `4` seconds with `Thread.sleep` to simulate the situation of a method which takes longer to execute than the delay interval.
-The next execution will start only after the previous execution ends atleast after `4` seconds even though the delay interval of 2 seconds is elapsed.
+We also make the method to sleep for `4` seconds with `Thread.sleep` to simulate the situation of a method that takes longer to execute than the delay interval.
+The next execution will start only after the previous execution ends at least after `4` seconds even though the delay interval of 2 seconds is elapsed.

 ## Running the Job at Fixed Rate

 We use the `fixedRate` attribute to specify the interval for executing a job at a fixed interval of time.
 It should be used in situations where method invocations are independent.
-Execution time of the method is not taken into consideration when we use fixed rate.
+The execution time of the method is not taken into consideration when we use a fixed rate as the interval.

 In this example, we are refreshing the pricing parameters by executing a method at a fixed rate: